GinnyMaive/mae.lol/src/new.md

 What's the difference between *wanting* to be a girl, and, like, actually *being* a girl and being trans? <small>(Spoiler: not as much as I assumed)</small>

 A bunch of people replied and were really nice!
 Some people had the same question, others had already answered it for themselves.
-Of note, [Prudence](https://prudencespossumpad.neocities.org/) sent me a [link to a site on gender dysphoria](https://genderdysphoria.fyi/en/).
+Of note, someone named Prudence sent me a [link to a site on gender dysphoria](https://genderdysphoria.fyi/en/).

 I spent 5 hours reading that entire website, and every page it links to.